cisagov/ScubaGear/baselines/powerplatform.md

 #### MS.POWERPLATFORM.3.2v1 instructions:
 1. Follow steps **1-2** in **MS.POWERPLATFORM.3.1v1 instructions** to
 arrive at the same page.

 2. The tenant isolation allowlist can be configured by clicking **New tenant rule** on the Tenant Isolation page.

 3. Select the **Direction** of the rule and add the **Tenant Domain or ID** this rule applies to.

 4. If Tenant Isolation is switched **Off**, these rules won't be enforced until tenant isolation is turned **On**.

 ## 4. Power Apps Content Security Policy

-Content Security Policy (CSP) is an added security layer that helps to detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS), clickjacking and data injection attacks.
+Content Security Policy (CSP) is an added security layer that helps to detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS), clickjacking, and data injection attacks.
 When enabled, this setting can apply to all current Canvas Apps and Model-driven apps at the Power Platform environment level.

 ###  Policy